andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 If there are multiple language servers running, then you'll need to first select `ruby-lsp` from the menu at the top-left.

-If ever it seems that some Ruby LSP feature is not running, this is the first place to check for any errors.
+If ever it seems that Ruby LSP is not running, this is the first place to check for errors.

 # Enabling Diagnostics